-- Bootkits – It is an advanced form of rootkits that take the basic functionality of a rootkit and extend it with the ability to infect the Master Boot Record (MBR).
+- Bootkits – It is an advanced form of rootkits that takes the basic functionality of a rootkit and extends it with the ability to infect the Master Boot Record (MBR).
 It replaces the operating system’s bootloader so that the PC loads the Bootkit before the operating system.

-Windows 10 has 4 features secure the Windows 10 boot process and avoid these threats.
+Windows 10 has 4 features that secure the Windows 10 boot process and avoid these threats.

 Early Launch Anti-Malware